 Conclusion: The Human Edge in an AI-Driven World

-As businesses embrace generative AI in marketing, they unlock new ways to understand audiences, craft stories, and measure success.
+As businesses use generative AI in marketing, they unlock new ways to understand audiences, craft stories, and measure success.
 The marketers who thrive will be those who use AI not as a shortcut, but as a strategic ally in delivering meaningful digital experiences.

 Leave a Reply